fmaul/vagrant-alfresco-enterprise/README.md

 vagrant-alfresco-enterprise
 ===========================

-Creates a linux VM with vagrant, downloads, installs and runs the lastest Alfresco enterprise build
+Creates a linux VM with vagrant, downloads, installs and runs the lastest Alfresco One Enterprise release

 VM
 ---
 - Uses Vagrant Vitualbox provider
-- Creates a VM based on Ubuntu Trusty 64bit
+- Creates a VM based on Ubuntu 14.10 64bit
 - VM with 4 CPUs, 4GB of memory
 - Alfresco is exposed to **local port 8080**